Execute multiple guest operating systems on one single CPU

 Highest security levels

-- Several operating systems on one processor EB corbos Hypervisor provides one or more virtual machines on a single CPU.
-Each of the virtual machines can host a different operating system.
+• Several operating systems on one processor provides one or more virtual machines on a single CPU.
+Each can host a different operating system.
 A virtual machine can either run on multiple CPU cores, or multiple virtual machines can share a single core.

-- Micro-kernel architecture EB corbos Hypervisor is developed as a safety element out of context (SEooC) and supports safety applications up to the highest safety level by offering a reliable execution environment and spatial freedom from interference between the virtual machines.
+• Micro-kernel architecture is a safety element out of context (SEooC) and supports safety applications at the highest level by offering a reliable execution environment and spatial freedom from interference between the virtual machines.

-- Hardware virtualization EB corbos Hypervisor uses available hardware virtualization features to provide a native environment to the guest operating system.
+• Hardware virtualization uses available features to provide a native environment to the guest operating system.

-- Inter-virtual-machine communication EB corbos Hypervisor offers multiple communication services for inter-virtual-machine communication.
+• Inter-virtual-machine communication offers multiple communication services for inter-virtual-machine communication.

 Related content to Elektrobit’s Adaptive AUTOSAR Hypervisor